prcerda/Terraform-K10-Demos-GKE/README.md

 * 2 GKE Cluster in different AZs (Potentially you could set it to run in different regions)
     - Volume Snapshot Class
     - StorageClass
-* Google Cloud Storage Bucket
+* Google Cloud Storage Bucket to be used as Location Profile
 * Kasten in both GKE clusters
     - Basic Authentication
     - Access via LoadBalancer